 Pot set, Greek or natural?
-Australians love their yoghurt: for breakfast, as a quick snack, or added into dressings and sauces – with the average person eating around seven kilograms each year.
+Australians love their yoghurt: for breakfast, as a quick snack, or added to dressings and sauces.
+In fact, the average person eats around seven kilograms each year.

-And there’s a good reason for its popularity.
+And there is a good reason for its popularity.

 “Yoghurt is a nutritious dairy food that provides us with calcium for strong bones and teeth, protein, Vitamin A, Vitamin D, riboflavin, Vitamin B12 and zinc,” Accredited Practising Dietitian Sanchia Parker told The Huffington Post Australia.

-“Ideally we should be having between 2.5 to 4 serves of dairy food a day (depending on age, gender and activity level), and yoghurt is a convenient and healthy food to reach these guidelines,” Parker said.
+“Ideally we should have between 2.5 to 4 serves of dairy food a day (depending on age, gender and activity level).
+Yoghurt is a convenient and healthy food to reach these guidelines,” Parker said.

-“Even better if you are able to find yoghurt that contains probiotics.”
+“Even better if you are able to find yoghurt that has probiotics.”

-“Probiotics contain live bacteria that have a beneficial effect on the healthy bacteria living in the digestive system, helping to maintain a healthy gut,” Parker said.
+“Probiotics contain live bacteria that have a beneficial effect on the healthy bacteria living in the digestive system, helping to support a healthy gut,” Parker said.

-But with so many varieties, it’s easy to get confused about what’s what and, importantly, if some yogurts are better for us than others – and why.
+But with so many varieties, it’s easy to get confused about what’s what and, importantly, if some yoghurts are better for us than others – and why.

 Natural yoghurt is simply yoghurt with no sweeteners or flavourings added.